 The shawarma man sliced through all the layers of the crispy meat as it oozed in its own juices..

-Then the pickles, onions, salad and hot sauce to complete the filling were put in before the pita was rolled and wrapped in paper.
+Followed by the pickles, onions, salad and hot sauce to complete the filling are added.

-The three main variations of this meal in the Middle East are the doner kebab, from Turkey.
+The three main variations of this street food in the Middle East are the doner kebab, from Turkey.

 Shawarma spices are unique to shawarma with doner and gyros having their own regional spices and flavors.

 Homemade shawarma will normally be made differently than at a restaurant.

 This is mainly because most people won’t have a spit to cook it on in the traditional way.